-- The Pass grade indicates the student is meeting faculty expectations, and is the expected grade for the course.
+- For graduate level studios, evaluations are summarized with Commend, Pass, and Marginal Pass. - o The Commend indicates exceptional or exemplary work.
+Typically there should be no more than 2 commends for every 12 students in a studio group. - o The Pass grade indicates the student is meeting faculty expectations, and is the expected grade for the course.
 Other grades represent exceptional cases. - Marginal pass designates work significantly below faculty expectations.
-Students in the MArch program may not receive credit for more than one studio in which they receive a Marginal Pass.
-That is, a second Marginal Pass is equivalent to NC in the studio, and it must be repeated before the student can continue in the studio sequence.
+Students in the MArch program will not receive credit for the second studio in which they have received a Marginal Pass.
+That is, a second studio in which a Marginal Pass is received will be graded NC and must be repeated before the student can continue in the studio sequence.